Analysis of three dimensional potential problems in non-homogeneous media with physics-informed deep collocation method

-\subsection{Case 1.
+\subsection{Case 2.
 Cube with material gradation along the z-axis}

-A unit cube (L=1) with prescribed constant temperature on two sides is considered.
-The top surface of the cube at z=1 is maintained at a temperature of T = 100 while the bottom at z=0 is zero.
+Let us consider a unit cube (L=1) with prescribed constant temperature on two sides.
+The top surface of the cube at z=1 is maintained at a temperature of T = 100 while the bottom temperature at z=0 is zero.
 The remaining four faces are insulated (zero normal flux).
 Three different classes of variations shown in Table \ref{tab:Table5} are considered \cite{sutradhar2004simple}.
-The profiles of the thermal conductivity k(z) of the three cases are illustrated in Figure~\ref{thermal conductivity}, and the boundary conditions of the unit cube are illustrated in Figure~\ref{conditions of cube}.
+The profiles of the thermal conductivity k(z) of the three material variation cases are illustrated in Figure~\ref{thermal conductivity}, and the boundary conditions of the unit cube can be found in Figure~\ref{conditions of cube}.